 I went through and read every one.
 I clicked with three or four of the bloggers and I signed up to their email lists.
 I’d already heard about Rockstar Finance, so I signed up for that too and made the commitment to read at least one article from that every day.

 It’s been an eye-opener for sure.
-In my journey so far, these are the top five things I’ve learned.
+In my journey so far, these are the top five things I’ve learned that have fixed my money mindset.

 Understand where you are on your financial hierarchy of needs – Mad Fientist